OutSystems/docs-bestpractices/src/performance/queries/queries.md

 This is only worth the trouble for queries that can return a large number of results.

-If your OutSystems Platform version is below 4.2, please contact [OutSystems Technical Support](https://success.outsystems.com/Support/Enterprise_Customers/OutSystems_Support/01_Contact_OutSystems_technical_support) for further assistance.
+If your OutSystems version is below 4.2, please contact [OutSystems Technical Support](https://success.outsystems.com/Support/Enterprise_Customers/OutSystems_Support/01_Contact_OutSystems_technical_support) for further assistance.